What is an internal audit in ISO 13485?

 Why internal audits matter so much in medical device quality systems

 Weak internal audits create a false sense of control.
 Procedures may appear complete, but records are missing, implementation is inconsistent, and process failures stay hidden until a certification or customer audit exposes them.
-A strong internal audit system does the opposite.
-It tests reality, not paperwork.
+This is exactly how many ISO 13485 audit failures happen →

 Internal audits should help your organisation identify process breakdowns early, assess whether controls are actually working, and drive focused improvement through findings, follow-up, and CAPA where required.
 The best audit systems are practical, evidence-based, and aligned to process risk, not generic checklist activity.